s-damian/thinkpad-t14-gen-5-amd-linux/ubuntu-24-04/fix-wifi.md

 # ThinkPad T14 Gen 5 AMD - Fix WiFi after sleep - Ubuntu 24.04 / Mint 22

-> 📝 You can also read the article on my blog:
+> 📝 You can also read the detailed article on my blog:
 [Fix WiFi with Qualcomm QCNFA765 Wireless](https://www.damian-freelance.com/blog/thinkpad-t14-amd-qualcomm-qcnfa765-fix-wifi-on-linux)

 🐧 Tested with Linux Kernel: 6.8

-## To improve WiFi Performance on Linux
+## To improve WiFi performance on Linux

 Open this file for editing: